denisekart/advent-of-linq-2022/README.md

 > I know, I know - not everything can be solved by LINQ and not every solution is optimal when using LINQ.
 That being said, LINQ is fun (I promise)!

+*Notice*

+All code written for this years Advent of Code was synthesized by an organic inteligence (classification pending 🤣) called MyBrain™.
+I do not use intelligent coding assistants or tools to come up with the solutions for these challenges.

 ## 🎄🎄 Requirements

-`net7.0` is expected.
+* `net7.0` is expected.
 Download the SDK [here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
+* that's it - you didn't expect `node` right?

 ## 🎄🎄 Outline